thomasjallerton/nimbus-framework/docs/resources/FileStorageBucket.md

 The variables that can be substituted are:
 * `${NIMBUS_REST_API_URL}` - Returns the base URL for a serverless function REST API (one created by `@HttpServerlessFunction` annotations).
 Does not have a "/" at the end, e.g. `http://www.target-invokation.com`.
 * `${NIMBUS_WEBSOCKET_API_URL}` - Returns the base URL for a serverless function WebSocket API (one create by `@WebSocketServerlessFunction` annotations) Does not have a "/" at the end, e.g. `http://www.websocket-invokation.com`.
-* `${BUCKETNAME_URL}` - where BUCKETNAME is the name of the bucket, as supplied in the annotation entirely uppercase.
+* `${BUCKETNAME_URL}` - where BUCKETNAME is the name of the bucket, as supplied in the annotation and entirely uppercase.
 This means it does not have the stage appended to the end.
 This returns the URL of a file storage bucket that is configured as a static website.
 Does not have a "/" at the end.

+## Annotation Specification
-## @FileStorageBucket
+### @FileStorageBucket
 #### Required Parameters
 * `bucketName` - The name of the file storage bucket in the cloud provider.
 In the actual cloud provider will be appended with the stage.